PInKS: Preconditioned Commonsense Inference with Minimal Supervision: Abstract

 \section{Abstract}

-Reasoning with preconditions such as \QT{glass can be used for drinking water unless the glass is shattered} remains an open-problem for language models.
+Reasoning with preconditions such as \QT{glass can be used for drinking water unless the glass is shattered} remains an open problem for language models.
 The main challenge lies in the scarcity of preconditions data and model's lack of support for such reasoning.
-We present \weakcq \blossom, \underline{P}reconditioned Commonsense \underline{In}ference with Wea\underline{K} \underline{S}upervision, an improved model for reasoning with preconditions through minimum supervision.
+We present \weakcq, \underline{P}reconditioned Commonsense \underline{In}ference with Wea\underline{K} \underline{S}upervision, an improved model for reasoning with preconditions through minimum supervision.
 We show, both empirically and theoretically, that \weakcq improves the results on benchmarks focused on reasoning with the preconditions of commonsense knowledge~(up to $40\%$ \fmac scores).
-We further investigate \weakcq through PAC-Bayesian informativeness analysis, \recall measures and ablation study.
+We further investigate \weakcq through PAC-Bayesian informativeness analysis, \recall measures, and ablation study.\footnote{Code and data on \hyperlink{https://github.com/luka-group/PInKS}{https://github.com/luka-group/PInKS}}